reneroth.xyz

-Not doing clickbait: Single quotes delay command substition, double quotes do it immediately.
+Not doing clickbait: Single quotes delay command substition, double quotes execute the code immediately.

 Let’s take this example: